Cooking Classes in Morocco: The Solo Traveller’s Edition

 - No awkward solo dining – you cook and eat together with your small group.

-- Hands-on learning without language barriers – most hosts speak fluent English or translators on hand.
+- Hands-on learning without language barriers – most hosts speak fluent English or translators are on hand.

 - A relaxed environment that provides a break from navigating Morocco’s busy medinas.